JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 framework ([see here for how to declare binaries](multiplatform-build-native-binaries.md#declare-binaries)).
 See [Kotlin Multiplatform Mobile Sample](https://github.com/Kotlin/kmm-basic-sample) for an example.

+### Hiding Kotlin declarations

+You can choose not to export Kotlin declaration to Objective-C and Swift with special annotations:

+* `@HiddenFromObjC` hides a Kotlin declaration from Objective-C. The annotation instructs the Kotlin compiler not to export a function or property to Objective-C, making your Kotlin code more Objective-C-friendly.
+* `@ShouldRefineInSwift` replaces a Kotlin declaration with a wrapper written in Swift.
+The annotation instructs the Kotlin compiler to mark a function or property as `swift_private` in the generated Objective-C API.
+  Such declarations get the `__` prefix, which makes them invisible from Swift.

+  You can still use these declarations in your Swift code to create a Swift-friendly API, but they won't be suggested in the Xcode autocomplete, for example.

+  For more information on refining Objective-C declarations in Swift, see the [official Apple documentation](https://developer.apple.com/documentation/swift/improving-objective-c-api-declarations-for-swift).

+> Using these annotations requires [opt-in](opt-in-requirements.md).
+>
+{type="note"}

 ## Mappings

 The table below shows how Kotlin concepts are mapped to Swift/Objective-C and vice versa.